jorio/Nanosaur/BUILD.md

-# How to build the game
+# How to build Nanosaur

 ## TL;DR: Automated build script